mikieto/data-eng-labs-2025/labs/ch07/CH07_lab_min_spec.md

     "boundary_ok": true,
     "metrics_ok": true
   },
-  "metrics": {
-    "current_auc": 0.92,
-    "candidate_auc": 0.94,
-    "delta_auc": 0.02
-  },
   "messages": [
     "Candidate model AUC (0.94) >= min_threshold (0.90).",
-    "Candidate is not worse than current model by more than allowed delta."
+    "Candidate is not worse than current model by more than allowed delta.", "All change targets are within allowed_targets."
   ]
 }
 ```